 What Behaviors Are Considered Paraphilias? continued...

-Individuals with this disorder use sexual fantasies, urges, or behaviors involving the act (real, not simulated) of being humiliated, beaten, or otherwise made to suffer in order to achieve sexual excitement and climax.
-These acts may be limited to verbal humiliation, or may involve being beaten, bound, or otherwise abused.
-Masochists may act out their fantasies on themselves -- such as cutting or piercing their skin, or burning themselves -- or may seek out a partner who enjoys inflicting pain or humiliation on others (sadist).
+Individuals with this disorder use the act -- real, not simulated -- of being humiliated, beaten, or otherwise made to suffer in order to achieve sexual excitement and climax.
+These acts may be limited to verbal humiliation, or they may involve being beaten, bound, or otherwise abused.
+Masochists may act out their fantasies on themselves by such acts as cutting or piercing their skin or burning themselves.
+Or they may seek out a partner who enjoys inflicting pain or humiliation on others.
 Activities with a partner include bondage, spanking, and simulated rape.

 Sadomasochistic fantasies and activities are not uncommon among consenting adults.
 In most of these cases, however, the humiliation and abuse are acted out in fantasy.
 The participants are aware that the behavior is a "game" and actual pain and injury is avoided.

-A potentially dangerous, sometimes fatal, masochistic activity is autoerotic partial asphyxiation, in which a person uses ropes, nooses, or plastic bags to induce a state of asphyxia (interruption of breathing) at the point of orgasm.
+A potentially dangerous, sometimes fatal, masochistic activity is autoerotic partial asphyxiation.
+With this activity, a person uses ropes, nooses, or plastic bags to induce a state of asphyxia (interruption of breathing) at the point of orgasm.
 This is done to enhance orgasm, but accidental deaths sometimes occur.

 Individuals with this disorder have persistent fantasies in which sexual excitement results from inflicting psychological or physical suffering (including humiliation and terror) on a sexual partner.
 This disorder is different from minor acts of aggression in normal sexual activity -- for example, rough sex.
 In some cases, sexual sadists are able to find willing partners to participate in the sadistic activities.